Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Experiment

-We first compared our model \ours\ with other leading FCs.
-To ensure a fair evaluation, all models were trained using the same trainer settings.
-Throughout the training process, we carefully monitored each model to ensure convergence under these consistent conditions.
-All models use the optimal model hyperparameters provided in the authors' original implementations.
-Table \ref{tab:2} presents the evaluation results for the linear models on the LTSF and STSF datasets.
+We first compared our model \ours\ with other leading FC models.
+To ensure a fair evaluation, all models were trained to converge under consistent training settings and using optimal hyperparameters from the authors’ original implementations.
+Table \ref{tab:2} presents the evaluation results for FC models on the LTSF and STSF datasets.

 Across all eight datasets, \ours\ consistently delivers comparable or even superior performance.
 On datasets with smaller sample sizes (ETTh1, ETTh2, Faas, Iaas, Illness, and M5), our model significantly outperforms its counterparts, demonstrating its ability to effectively capture temporal patterns with limited training data while avoiding overfitting.
 On larger datasets (ETTm1, ETTm2, Electricity, and Weather), \ours\ achieves results comparable to other linear models.